 condition-guides

-Menorrhagia — clinically heavy periods — affects up to 1 in 3 people with periods at some point.
-Here's how it's defined, its treatable causes, and what cycle
+Menorrhagia means clinically heavy periods.
+It affects up to 1 in 3 people who menstruate at some point.
+Here is how it is defined, what causes it, and what cycle tracking reveals.

-Heavy periods are one of the most commonly undertreated gynecological conditions.
-The reasons are cultural — period severity is often normalized as "just how it is" — and practical: heavy bleeding has historically been difficult to measure objectively, making the subjective experience easy to dismiss.
-The clinical reality: menorrhagia has identifiable causes in the majority of cases, and those causes are treatable.
+Heavy periods are one of the most undertreated gynecological conditions.
+Period severity is often normalized as "just how it is," and heavy bleeding is difficult to measure objectively, which makes the experience easy to dismiss.
+The clinical reality is that menorrhagia has identifiable causes in the majority of cases, and those causes are treatable.
 "It's just your heavy flow" is not a complete evaluation.
 How to Define and Measure Heavy Bleeding Clinical definition: Blood loss exceeding 80mL per cycle, or bleeding lasting more than 7 days with functional impairment (missing work, restricting activities).
 The measurement problem: Most people can't measure 80mL directly.
-Here are practical proxies: Volume indicators suggesting menorrhagia: Soaking a full size pad or regular tampon completely in under an hour — for 2 or more consecutive hours Filling a 30mL menstrual cup more than twice in a day on your heaviest days Passing clots larger than a quarter (25mm) — large clots indicate blood pooling faster than it can clot normally Needing to double up (pad + tampon simultaneously) Bleeding through clothing or bedding Wak
+Here are practical proxies: Volume indicators suggesting menorrhagia: Soaking a full size pad or regular tampon completely in under an hour for 2 or more consecutive hours Filling a 30mL menstrual cup more than twice in a day on your heaviest days Passing clots larger than a quarter (25mm), indicating blood pooling faster than it can clot normally Needing to double up (pad + tampon simultaneously) Bleeding through clothing or bedding Waking in the night to change protection on multiple nights A menstrual cup is the